vhuynen/ESP32-CAM-Mailbox-Notifier/README.md

 ### SD Card in 1-bit SD mode

-One of the problem of the ESP32-CAM is the lack of free GPIOs after all of these used by the camera and the SD Card.
+One of the problem of the ESP32-CAM is there are not enough free GPIO because the camera and the SD Card need to many of them.
 You can rapidly understand that the constructor has left GPIOs with particular behavior as [GPIO 0](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/) on boot, [GPIO 13](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/sd_pullup_requirements.html#pull-up-conflicts-on-gpio13) with pull-up conflicts and [GPIO 4](https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/) shared with the flashlight.

 > [**INFO**] Only GPIOs which have RTC functionality can be used as source wakeup: 0,2,4,12-15,25-27,32-39.